Basileus4/Hello-GitHub/README.md

 Hello-GitHub
 ============

-My first Repository on GitHub
+This is my first test-Repository on GitHub.
+Some of my favourite activities: coding, playing guitar, snowboarding.